One of the most asked questions for this American ex-pat in France is about healthcare. “What do you do about healthcare when moving to France?”

 A unique perspective on my French vs. USA healthcare from one who has experienced a similar orthopedic injury and treatment in both countries.

-Telling the story now, prior to the upcoming election in the US, seems the perfect time.
+Telling the story now, prior to the upcoming election in the US, seems a perfect time.

 French Healthcare: Hospital Admission